A Fazenda 14: Contestants

+Future Appearances

+In 2023, Bruno Tálamo appeared on A Grande Conquista 1, he received enough votes to enter in the game, Bruno finished the game in 14th place.

+In 2023, Shayan Haghbin appeared in A Fazenda 15, he finished in 8th place in the competition.

 The game

 The Warehouse

-On Day 2, four additional contestants entered the Warehouse where the public voted for one of them to move into the main House on Day 5.
+On Day 2, five additional contestants entered the Warehouse where the public voted for one of them to move into the main House on Day 5.

 Fire challenge

 Each week, contestants (determined by a random draw) compete in the Fire challenge to win the Lamp power.
 The Lamp power entitles the holder two flames (black and green or red and yellow), which may unleash good or bad consequences on the nomination process, with the green/red flame power defined by the public through the R7.com website among two options.

 The winner chooses a flame for himself and delegates which contestant holds the other.
 The Flame holder's choice is marked in bold.